 Maybe it's the effectiveness of the outdoor industry's marketing of lures, but fishing tackle rarely gets the credit it deserves.
 Case in point — many anglers would rather spend five dollars on a crankbait than drop the same amount of cash on ball bearing swivels.
 Unfortunately, not having an adequate selection of terminal tackle can leave you unprepared and unable to properly fish specific presentations.
-The following is a look at some top fishing tackle picks for your freshwater fishing tackle box.
+The following is a look at some top fishing tackle picks for your freshwater fishing tackle box and bags.

 You can't catch fish without hooks (unless you fancy fishing with a net or a spear).
 It's best to stock up on a variety of hook sizes and styles for various fishing conditions.
 Circle hooks seem to be sweeping the livebait realm these days.
 This is largely due to their high rate of quality hook-ups that occur in the corner of a fish's mouth, away from its stomach.
 Try these new hooks out this season if you haven't already.
 You'll also want to have some octopus and bait holder style hooks for finesse livebait offerings like leeches or worms.
 Having a variety of off-set hooks will let you fish soft-plastic baits in a Texas-rig fashion.
 Carrying replacement treble hooks for crankbaits and minnowbaits is also good practice.
 Lastly, I find it's always a good idea to carry a few weedless hooks.